Ph.D. M.L. M.S.E.

 Shaanan completed his Ph.D. and MSE at the University of Pennsylvania in Computer & Information Science.
 He obtained a Master in Law from Penn Law, and his BSc and DipMus (Vocal Performance) from the University and Conservatorium of Melbourne respectively.

-His research has received recognition in the form of the Best Paper Award at ACM CCS, a 'Pwnie' Award for best Cryptographic Attack.
+His research has received recognition in the form of the Best Paper Award at ACM CCS and an 'Pwnie' Award for best Cryptographic Attack.
 He is also the recipient of the Excellence in Tutoring Award from the University of Melbourne.

 Recent Publications and Research

-- Transactional Scripts in Contract Stacks - In Submission
+- Transactional Scripts in Contract Stacks - Minnesota Law Review (November 2020)

-- Pseudorandom Black Swans: Cache Attacks on CTR_DRBG - to Appear in IEEE Security & Privacy (2020)
+- Pseudorandom Black Swans: Cache Attacks on CTR_DRBG - IEEE Security & Privacy (2020)

 - Coin-Operated Capitalism - Columbia Law Review (May 2019)